TheRakiburKhan/OneClick/README.md

-# Airlines-Management-System
+# OneClick
-A prototype project for Airports where passesngers and Airline admin can find solutions to all their problem
+A prototype project for traffic rules in bangladesh